ottertune/ot-agent/README.md

 ## Setup

-To build the Agent, you need `Python 3.8+`.
+To run the Agent, you will need an enviorment with `Python 3.8+`.

 Install python dependencies:
 ```
 pip install -r requirements.txt
 ```